 How long is personal data held?

-The University of Liverpool and the Development & Alumni Relations team considers its relationship with alumni, donors and other stakeholders to be life-long, giving you access to selected University services and a vast support network.
+The University keeps personal data for as long as it is needed for the purpose for which it was originally collected.
+Most of these time periods are set out in the University Records Retention Schedule.
+The Development & Alumni Relations team considers its relationship with alumni, donors and other stakeholders to be life-long, giving you access to selected University services and a vast support network.
 This means that we will maintain a stakeholder record for you until such time as you notify us that you longer wish us to keep in touch.
 In this instance we will delete the majority of the personal data that we hold for you, but will maintain basic personal data to ensure we do not inadvertently create a new record in the future.

 You are in control of your data and have the right to opt-out of all or specific communication types at any point.
 To change your preferences, please contact us via: firstname.lastname@example.org or complete our contact preferences update form at: www.liverpool.ac.uk/alumni/preferences.